ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

   delivered `VersionNumber`; a key value going backwards must keep the last delivered `VersionNumber` and mark the data `DataValidity::faulty`, as the `TriggeredPollDistributor` already implements.

-Out of scope (assessed separately, not part of this change request):

-- Reading the data by polling without an interrupt, typically with a double-buffered data consistency key register on its own.
-This is the only remaining extension and is considerably larger: it needs a new triggering mechanism in the async framework, so it is not part of this change request.

 ## Specifications